aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-ml.md

 - `cd C:\mldotnet-real-time-data-streaming-workshop\workspace\FraudPredictionTrainer\SampleBinaryClassification\SampleBinaryClassification.ConsoleApp`
 - `code .`

-Feel to take a look around and compare and contrast differences.
+Feel free to take a look around, and compare and contrast differences between the solutions.
 </details>